Translate

 That was fun, too.

-One couple who became great friends and remain so returned to Parguera several times over the years.
+One British couple, who became great friends and remain so, returned to Parguera several times over the years.
 It was during one such visit that Pam painted this charming watercolor.
+A kite was often tied to the railing of the boat, which was fun but a pain to retrieve out of the water.

-Because of both my unusual artwork on the local higueras (calabash gourd) and the lifestyle, I was interviewed for newspaper articles and TV spots.
+Because of my unusual artwork using the local higuera (calabash gourd); my lifestyle; plus being a Gringa, I was interviewed for newspaper articles and TV spots.
 I was usually approached during one of the art festivals I attended.
-My colorful, prize-winning higueras was something new to the island.
+My colorful higueras were something new to the island.

 Although I didn't speak Spanish, there was always someone around who could translate.
 One intrepid reporter, who I'm sure really wanted a day on the water, came out to Ruff Life with her crew.

-There were several points of interest her article covered: Como pez en el agua.: my artwork, life on the boat, and Czar...always Czar.
+There were several points of interest in her article, Como pez en el agua: my artwork, life on the boat, and Czar...always Czar.

-Czar was a beautiful, gentle giant who loathed the water.
+Czar was a beautiful, gentle giant who hated the water - he'd walk around puddles.
 Just goes to show, I'd say, "You can't choose your fate."

 This is one of my favorite photos.
-The original also included Ruff Life's bow off to the the right, the rest just out of view; but I didn't frame it with a mat, which messed it up.
+The original also included Ruff Life's bow off to the the right, the rest just out of view; but I didn't frame the photo with a mat, which ruined it.
 No matter, it's still a great photo; although I was a bit miffed that the guy charged me $10.

 So you can imagine how excited I was to receive an invitation.
 The thirty minute show was conducted primarily in Spanish, but my dismal language skills made for some fun moments with Myrn, who passed in 2021.

-I began writing while living down there, with my first published piece in the Accidental Artesan; , that was very encouraging, but I'd known for years that people were interested in the boating/escapism aspect.
+I began writing while living down there, with my first published piece, in the Accidental Artesan.
+That was very encouraging, but I'd known for years that people were interested in the boating/escapism aspect of my life.

-I followed up with The Book Exchange, which caused Parguera to become a very popular stop for cruisers.
 Unfortunately, towards the very end of my time there, the new supermarket owner didn't want it continued and the books were headed for the garbage.
-But I managed to salvage the books in the nick of time and donate them elsewhere.
+But luckily I managed to salvage them in the nick of time and donate them elsewhere.
 Kinda sad ending.

 And finally, a tribute to Czar, and which became the first Pets at Sea feature of All at Sea, a source for 'the best of Caribbean boating.'
 For additional interviews, publications and photos, please visit my site, www.andreajansendesigns.com/interviews.